Frequently Asked Questions About Natural Stone and Tiles

 How many square feet do I need?

-Start with your measured area, then add an overage allowance for cuts, breakage, and future repairs: 10% for straight-lay installs, 15% for diagonal layouts, and 15–20% for patterns like herringbone/chevron, checkerboard, or rooms with lots of angles.
+Start with your measured area, then add an overage allowance for cuts, breakage, layout adjustments, and future repairs.
+We generally recommend 10% overage for straight-lay installations, 15% for diagonal layouts, and 15–20% for herringbone, chevron, checkerboard, border layouts, or rooms with many corners and angles.

 How do I calculate the number of boxes I need?

-Measure length × width (in feet) to get total sq ft, then divide by the coverage per box listed on the product page.
-Round up to a full box, then add your overage (usually 10–15%).
+Measure the length and width of the area in feet, then multiply length × width to get your total square footage.
+Divide that number by the coverage per box listed on the product page, round up to the next full box, and then add the appropriate overage for your layout.

-How many sq ft are in a box?
+How many square feet are in a box?

-Coverage varies by product and format.
-The exact sq ft per box is listed on each product page in the Specs/Coverage area (or near Add to Cart).
-If you send us your product link and total sq ft, we can help you convert it into boxes.
+Coverage varies by material, format, thickness, and packaging.
+The exact square feet per box is listed on each product page in the specifications, coverage, or product information area.
+If you send us your product link and total project square footage, we can help you estimate the correct quantity.

 Material & Variation